sirthias/pegdown/src/test/resources/pegdown/Wikilinks.md

 Wikilinks are simple URIs like [[Autolinks]], which will be converted by pegdown.

+Another example provides a separate link text [[page name|page link text]], which will be converted by pegdown.

 Another example with spaces: [[Special Chars]], with square brackets: [[[Square]Brackets]].